 The dinette tables can be removed and stored to make room to use the rear access door.
 The table top is removed by pulling straight up on the table top.
 The Legs can be removed by depressing the black buttons on each of the floor sockets and rotating the table legs.
 The table tops can be stored on the face of the curbside dinette seat via bungee cords, while the legs can be attached to the underside of the dinette seat hatch.
 Lounge

 The dinette seats and tables have been designed to convert into a bed.
 The dinette tables will need to be lowered into position by installing a set of smaller legs which are located on the underside of the curbside dinette seat hatch.
 The longer legs can now be stored in this same location.
 Once the tables are lowered into position each dinette seats top can be unfolded to lay across the table tops.
+There are two support boards located in the zipped storage nets that need to be placed tat the head of the bed.
 The dinette seat back cushions will be laid between the two seat cushions to fill in the middle of the bed.